dart-lang/sdk/pkg/analyzer/tool/diagnostics/diagnostics.md

 The analyzer produces this diagnostic when a constructor invocation is found where the type being instantiated is a type alias for one of the type parameters of the type alias.
-This isn’t allowed because the value of the type parameter is a type rather than a class.
+This isn't allowed because the value of the type parameter is a type rather than a class.

 #### Example